malavikav8/DataAnalytics-Project-AviationAccidents/README.txt

 Plot 2 is interactive with the user and is scrollable and scalable.
 Devices may seem to freeze or lag when the screen displays the graph.
 DO NOT PANIC
 Use the Scrollbar to navigate to latter sections of the code and it will return to normalcy.

+Plot 2 might look like its missing on some devices.
+Executing the code will render it.
+The rendered plot was attcahed to the report.